mr-dreich/Godot-Windows-10-Theme/README.md

-# Godot Windows 10 Theme
+# Godot Windows 10 Theme and Viewer

+I created a small Godot Application that displays Godot Themes when put into the themes folder along side the executable.

-A Windows 10 Theme for Godot
+I also created a Windows 10 Theme for Godot

 The download includes both Light and Dark themes.